openssl/tools/release-tools/README.md

 If this release includes security fixes with a CVE then you should inform MITRE about them.
 See the instructions at the top of cvepool.txt in omc.

+Close the github advisory without pushing to github and remove the private github fork if there was one.

 Check mailing lists over the next few hours for reports of any success or failure.
 If necessary fix these and in the worst case make another release.